Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 • Specialty providers have limited state availability

 When comparing low down payment options, remember that the lowest upfront cost doesn't always mean the best deal.
 Consider total policy costs over six months or a year.
-Taking advantage of available discounts can reduce both your down payment and ongoing premiums significantly.
-Learn more about car insurance payment plans to find the structure that fits your budget best.
+Learn more about car insurance payment plans to find the structure that fits your budget best, and check our average cost of car insurance guide for a full breakdown of 2026 rate benchmarks.

 Compare Car Insurance Rates in Ohio